Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

-Due to the lack of a publicly available large-scale multi-entity dataset from the industrial recommender systems, we construct experimental data with the impression log from our production system.
-We collect 31 days of user interaction data from the Xianyu homepage recommendation system.
-As mentioned before, 90\% of them are related to selling products and the remaining 10\% is regarding the content posts.
-Since the magnitude of user interaction data is beyond processing, we keep all positive samples (i.e., user clicks) while conducting sampling for negative ones (the sampling ratios are different for product and post).
+\textbf{Industrial dataset}: We also construct experimental data with the impression log from our production system.
+We collect 31 days of user interaction data from the Xianyu homepage recommendation system, 75\% of them are related to selling products and the remaining 25\% is regarding the content posts.
 In total, we obtain 9.3 billion data samples for the source entity and 3.1 billion data samples for the target entity.
-The overall statistics are summarized in Table~\ref{tab:dataset_statistics}.
 In the below experiments, we use 30 days of data for training and the remaining one day of data for testing.